jgnewman/hart/README.md

 The first thing you'll want to do is install Hart, which can be done via `npm install hart` or `yarn add hart`.

 Secondly, you'll probably want to configure it to work with JSX.
 You don't have to, but it sure is nicer to work with.
-Here are your options for creating elements with and without JSX:
+Here are your options for creating fragments with and without JSX:

 **Without JSX**
 ```javascript